Skip to content

 6. A religious chameleon of Rome

 The Pagan temple has remained perfectly intact for almost 2,000 years because it decided to switch teams.
-The Pantheon became a Christian church in AD 609 and began its journey as the Church of Santa Maria Rotonda.
+It became a Christian church in AD 609 and began its journey as the Church of Santa Maria Rotonda.
 Since then, the Church of St Mary and the Martyrs have been rocking these vibes for 1415 years.

 DID YOU KNOW?

-The Pantheon was the first transformed Pagan temple into a church.
+This was the first transformed Pagan temple into a church.
 The building exists in its original form, apart from a few things which disappeared over time.

 7. Donkey’s ears